markcheret/footnotes/readme.txt

 = 2.1.1d1 =
 - Bugfix: Libraries: jQuery UI: load in header not in footer in case it matters for fixing tooltips
-- Bugfix: Layout: Ref container: Footnote numbers: disabled bottom border for theme compatibility
+- Bugfix: Layout: Ref container: Footnote number links: disabled bottom border for theme compatibility

 = 2.1.1d0
 - Bugfix: Libraries: jQuery UI: switched to third party to look whether it can fix a broken tooltip display   2020-11-07T1604+0100/2020-11-08T2242+0100